It takes only ONE person that smokes in an apartment building for the entire building to be affected by secondhand smoke.

 - Secondhand smoke seeps through cooling and heating systems, light fixtures, ceiling crawl spaces, and doorways.

-- Secondhand smoke cannot be controlled by ventilation, or the separation of smokers from non-smokers.
+- Secondhand smoke cannot be controlled by ventilation or the separation of individuals that smoke from those that don't

 •Keep a log of when and where you smell smoke

 •Make a list of solutions you have tried

 •Keep track of symptoms and illnesses

 •Communicate to the owner/manager that secondhand smoke is a problem